mrallfredii/IDIADA/README.md

 - Give a name to your application, I named mine "Login_Aws"
 - The package name is com.example.login_aws, but you can change it to com.companyName.nameOfYourApplication.
 - Make sure you have chosen the correct Minimum SDK.
-I used API XX: Android X.0 (XXX)
+I used API 29: Android 10.0 (Q)

 ## Setup project